Earleking/Earle-Bot/README.md

 # Earle-Bot
 A NodeJS Discord Bot

-This is an in-development bot.
+There may be occasional glitches, still getting ironed out.

-Issues to be resolved still:
+Features to be added:
-- Optimization for API data retrieval
+- Pull from spotify playlists
-- Getting the music player to work 100% of the time
+- Pull from yt playlists
-- Add any new features
+- Any requests